jongryn/es6/README.md

 Link: https://jongryn.github.io/es6/

-- New ES6 Features:
+New ES6 Features:

-&nbsp;&nbsp;&nbsp; - Variable Declarations with let and const
+- Variable Declarations with let and const
 -